Mrian07/Proyeksi/docs/development/git-workflow/README.md

 # Development at GitHub

-This guide will introduce you to how we at OpenProject develop OpenProject with Git, and how to contribute code.
-For other ways on how to contribute to OpenProject, [please see the contribution guide](../#contributor-code-of-conduct).
+This guide will introduce you to how we at ProyeksiApp develop ProyeksiApp with Git, and how to contribute code.
+For other ways on how to contribute to ProyeksiApp, [please see the contribution guide](../#contributor-code-of-conduct).

-The OpenProject core is developed fully at our GitHub repository at https://github.com/opf/openproject.
+The ProyeksiApp core is developed fully at our GitHub repository at https://github.com/opf/openproject.
 In the course of this guide, we assume that you are familiar with Git.
 If you need a refresher on certain topics, we recommend the [free Pro Git online book](https://git-scm.com/book/en/v2) as a resource for all topics on Git.

 # Branching model

-OpenProject works with a git branching model similar to Git Flow to organize development and stable branches.
+ProyeksiApp works with a git branching model similar to Git Flow to organize development and stable branches.
 The important branches are:

-- **`dev`**:  Contains the current development version of OpenProject.
+- **`dev`**:  Contains the current development version of ProyeksiApp.
 Almost all development is made against this branch, with the exception of [bugfixes and minor changes](#bugs-and-hotfixes)
-- **`release/X.Y`**:  Multiple of these branches may exist, they are maintenance branches or maintained or stale older releases of OpenProject.
-These branches will include bugfixes and changes for the next patch release of OpenProject.
+- **`release/X.Y`**:  Multiple of these branches may exist, they are maintenance branches or maintained or stale older releases of ProyeksiApp.
+These branches will include bugfixes and changes for the next patch release of ProyeksiApp.
-- **`stable/X`**:  Multiple of these branches exist containing the latest stable `X.y.z` release of OpenProject.
+- **`stable/X`**:  Multiple of these branches exist containing the latest stable `X.y.z` release of ProyeksiApp.
 These branches are used for building docker images and packages from and are usually never pushed to directly except during an automated release process.
 - **`feature/X`**: These are temporary branches used by developers to develop features or other changes that are targeting the dev branch.
 They are opened as a pull request for reviewing and testing.
 When they are ready to merge, they will be merged into the `dev` branch.
 - **`(bug)fix/X`**: These are temporary branches used by developers to provide bug fixes and regression tests.
 They can be created against `dev` on a new major or minor release during stabilization, but most often, you will want to create a bugfix against a current production release.
 In this case, open the pull request against the most recent `release/X.Y` branch so that the bugfix will be available in the immediate next patch release.
-Ensure that the version of the corresponding OpenProject bug ticket matches the release branch version.
+Ensure that the version of the corresponding ProyeksiApp bug ticket matches the release branch version.